 The government limits competition for certain contracts to businesses in historically underutilized business zones (HUB Zones).
 It also gives preferential consideration to those businesses in full and open competition.
 Joining the HUB Zone program makes your business eligible to compete for the program’s set aside programs much like the 8(a) set aside program.
 HUB Zone-certified businesses also get a 10 percent price evaluation preference in full and open contract competitions.
 HUB Zone-certified businesses can still compete for contract awards under other socio-economic programs they qualify for.
-Before continuing, ensure your company is located in a HUB Zone by accessing this map: HUB Zone Map.
+Before continuing, ensure your company is located in the proper location because this certification is location based. by accessing this map: HUB Zone Map.
 Hit the back button to return to the Saafenet website.

 To qualify for the HUB Zone program, your business must:

 - Be a small Business as defined by SBA size standards

 - Be at least 51 percent owned and controlled by U.S. citizens, a Community Development Corporation, an agricultural cooperative, a Native Hawaiian organization, or an Indian tribe